 I prefer to roll my planets the old-fashioned way: with dice and beautifully detailed tables (I’m looking at you, Stargate RPG).
-That said, we don’t always have the time to lovingly handcraft a new planet, which is where random generators come in handy.
-In addition to providing summaries of new worlds for immediate use in your campaign, they’re also a
+That said, we don’t always have the time to lovingly handcraft a new planet, which is where random planet generators come in handy.
+In addition to providing summaries of new worlds for immediate use in your campaign, they’re also a great source of inspiration when planning adventures.
+Some are even capable of generating planetary maps in addition to the standard planet details.

-Chaotic Shiny: Planet Generator: A dead simple generator capable of generating between 1 and 15 planets.
+Chaotic Shiny: Planet Generator: A simple generator capable of generating between 1 and 15 planets.
 Its summaries hit the high notes; gravity, length of a year, number of moons, types of landmasses, size compared to Earth, and an orbital summary.

 This planet has 0.11x earth gravity, a 402-day long year and 15 moons.
 It is 54% land mass with 7 continents and is 2.5x the size of earth.
 It has a slightly ellipsoid orbit and 20-hour days.

 SciFi Ideas: Planet Generator: Creates a simple, three-line planet with a name, a location, and a short description.

 Planet Name: Banton 5